Jnyy612/codenection-2026/README.md

 | **Rewards & Achievements** | Use points to unlock assistant cosmetics and achievements for maintaining balance. |
 | **Mini Games** | Provides short, casual activities for relaxation during breaks. |
 | **What-If Simulator** | Shows how adding or changing a commitment could affect the student's overall workload. |

+### Expected Impact

+The application aims to help students recognise excessive workload earlier and make more realistic decisions before their schedule becomes difficult to manage.

+Instead of only helping students answer **"What do I need to complete?"**, the system also helps them understand:

+      What is creating most of my workload? → What can I change? → When should I recover?

+By combining workload visibility, stress awareness, schedule rebalancing and recovery support, Balance is intended to help students make better decisions about their commitments rather than simply encouraging them to complete more tasks.

+The expected impact is improved workload awareness, more realistic prioritisation, healthier scheduling decisions and better recognition of the need for recovery.

 ## 2. Ideation & Process